Congressional District Geography Workbook (119th Congress): An Interactive Tool for Congressional Users

 CRS matched state legislative districts in the 50 states, the District of Columbia, and Puerto Rico to congressional districts using the Census Bureau's 2024 State Legislative Block Equivalency Files (BEFs) and 119th Congress BEFs.
 Relationships between state legislative and congressional districts were established based on shared census blocks, with split blocks assigned to all matching districts.

-The Energy Information Administration (EIA) provided information about power plants.
+The Energy Information Administration (EIA) at the U.S. Department of Energy (DOE) provided coordinates for power plants.
 The dataset contains all operable electric generating facilities in the 50 states, the District of Columbia, and Puerto Rico with nameplate capacity of at least 1 megawatt.
-CRS matched each power plant’s longitude and latitude coordinates, as provided by EIA, with a corresponding congressional district.
-Plant names are accompanied by information on that facility’s city location and energy source(s).
+Plant names are accompanied by information about that facility's energy source(s).

-The Government Publishing Office (GPO) provided information about federal depository libraries in each congressional district, via the Federal Depository Library Directory.
+The Government Publishing Office (GPO) provided information about federal depository libraries in each congressional district via the Federal Depository Library Directory.

-museums, CRS matched each location’s longitude and latitude coordinates, as provided by IMLS, with a corresponding congressional district.
-Each library’s name is followed by its system name in parentheses, unless the two names are identical.
-The museums dataset includes related institutions such as arboretums, art galleries, historical societies, and zoos.
-Each museum’s name is followed by its city in parentheses.
+The Institute of Museum and Library Services (IMLS) provided information about and coordinates for public libraries (from fiscal year 2022) and museums (from 2018).
+Each library's name is followed by its system name in parentheses, unless the two names are identical.
+The Museum category includes related institutions such as arboretums, art galleries, historical societies, and zoos.

-The National Center for Education Statistics (NCES) provided information about public elementary and secondary schools, private elementary and secondary schools, and postsecondary institutions via its Education Demographic and Geographic Estimates (EDGE) program.
-CRS relied on NCES’s 118th Congress district assignments for public schools and postsecondary institutions in most states.
-For public schools and postsecondary institutions in Alabama, Georgia, Louisiana, New York, and North Carolina, as well as all private schools, CRS matched each location’s longitude and latitude coordinates, as provided by NCES, with a corresponding congressional district.
+The National Center for Education Statistics (NCES) at the U.S. Department of Education provided information about public schools (elementary and secondary), private schools (elementary and secondary), and postsecondary institutions (such as colleges and universities) via its Education Demographic and Geographic Estimates (EDGE) program.
 The most recent files available were 2023-2024 data for public and postsecondary schools and 2021-2022 data for private schools.
-The private school dataset does not include schools in U.S. territories.
-Because postsecondary institutions are represented by point locations, congressional-district assignments may not capture the full extent of a college or university’s campus.
-The postsecondary institution category may include administrative offices that are not necessarily associated with student populations.
+Because schools are represented by point locations, congressional-district assignments may not capture the full extent of a campus.
+In addition, the Postsecondary Institution category may include administrative offices that are not necessarily associated with student populations.

 Updates

-This Workbook, initially published in January 2025, was updated in February 2025 to add four categories: federal depository libraries, museums, national forests, and national parks.
+• It was updated in February 2025 to add four categories: federal depository libraries, museums, national forests, and national parks.

 It may be updated again in 2025 and 2026 to incorporate changes to its underlying datasets.
-Any additional updates will be noted in this space so users are aware when a new version is available to download.
+Any updates will be noted in this space so users are aware when a new version is available to download.

 CRS plans to publish a new version of the Congressional District Geography Workbook in 2027 to incorporate any changes to congressional-district boundaries for the 120th Congress (2027-2028), as well as updates to source datasets.